guidalabs/gitops-fundamentals-exercises/exercises/source-controller/README.md

 ```
 flux export source git flux-fundamentals > cluster/staging/flux-source.yaml
 ```
-5. Figure out a way to create a flux Helm source from the public helm repository podinfo (https://stefanprodan.github.io/podinfo)
+5. Figure out a way to create a Flux Helm source for the podinfo app.
+The docs of the app are in this repository: https://github.com/stefanprodan/podinfo.
+Tip: use `flux help`

 6. Confirm that your Helm source is ready and export this as a yaml file as well.
 ```